The Work of Dunking in the Dark:

 3. The Oreo social team was in the room expecting moments like this: The team's original reason for being together that night was to support an activation, run by another agency, where fans could send in their photos and a staff of sculptors would sculpt the image using Oreo cream.
 The image would then be shared on Instagram.

-How can my brand reproduce the Oreo Super Bowl Tweet?
+How can my brand reproduce the Oreo Super Bowl Tweet in 2026?

-It can’t.
+It can't fully.
 To name a few factors, Oreo is a 100+ years old brand and social media was in a different place back then.

-However, there is a lot to benefit from real-time social media and understanding more about what made the Oreo Super Bowl Blackout Tweet possible, and for that reach out to Leo for support.
+However, there is a lot to benefit from real-time social media and understanding more about what made the Oreo Super Bowl Blackout Tweet possible, and for that reach out to Leo Morejon.